April in global missions history: It happened today!

 - April 5, 1885 -- On this Easter Sunday, Methodist missionary Henry

-G. Appenzeller, along with Presbyterian missionary H.G.
-Underwood, arrived in Korea in order
+G. Appenzeller, and Presbyterian missionary H.G.
+Underwood arrived in Korea in order

-American Methodist missionary, W. B. Scranton, came to Korea with his mother, Mrs.
+American Methodist missionary, W. B. Scranton, arrived in Korea with his mother, Mrs.

 - April 7, 1541 -- On his thirty-fifth birthday, Francis Xavier, co-founder of the Society of

-Jesus (Jesuits), sets sail from Lisbon, Portugal, for Goa, India.
+Jesus (Jesuits), set sail from Lisbon, Portugal, for Goa, India.
 The first Roman Catholic

 missionary there, he also traveled to Japan, Sri Lanka, and other Asian countries.
 It is hard to say